bitprj/devrel/Bullet-dodging game/Bullet-Dodging Game in Processing.md

 # Bullet-Dodging Game in Processing

 Processing is an open-source graphical library written in Java.
-Designed for the visual arts community, Processing can be used to create interactive graphics such as data visualizations, digital art, and video games.
+Designed for the visual arts community, Processing can be used to create interactive graphics such as data visualizations, digital art, video games.
 In this blog, we're going to build a simple bullet-dodging game from scratch using Processing.
 All of the built-in functions mentioned below can be found on the [Processing reference page](https://processing.org/reference/).